-616.2.27 “Immediate Past General Chair”
+14.2.11 “Immediate Past General Chair” - the individual who is the immediate past General Chair of HISI.

-“Immediate Past General Chair” shall mean the individual who is the immediate past General Chair of Hawaiian Swimming, except when that person became immediate past General Chair by virtue of the House of Delegates taking action pursuant to Section 604.4.10, the Board of Directors taking action pursuant to Section 605.6.12 or the House of Delegates failing to reelect that person to another term sought by that person.
-The Immediate Past General Chair shall serve the duration of the successor General Chair’s term.
-If the office of Immediate Past General Chair becomes vacant for any reason, including the exception set forth in the initial sentence of this definition, it shall not be filled by appointment or election, but shall remain vacant until another individual becomes Immediate Past General Chair.

-.12 IRS Code - the current United States Internal Revenue Code.616.2.29 “IRS Code”
+.12 IRS Code - the current United States Internal Revenue Code.

-“IRS Code” shall mean the United States Internal Revenue Code of 1986, as amended from time to time, or the corresponding provision of any future United States internal revenue law, and shall, when appropriate, also include a reference to the Treasury Regulations issued the thereunder.
+14.2.12 “IRS Code” - the current United States Internal Revenue Code.

 .13 Local Swimming Committee / LSC - XXSI as defined by the USA Swimming Corporate Bylaws.

-616.2.31 “Local Swimming Committee” or “LSC”

-“Local Swimming Committee” or “LSC” shall have the meaning ascribed thereto in the USA Swimming Rules and Regulations.
-Hawaiian Swimming is a Local Swimming Committee.
+14.2.13 “Local Swimming Committee”/“LSC” - HISI as defined by the USA Swimming Corporate Bylaws.

 .14 Member - a Group Member or an Individual Member.

-616.2.32 “Member”

-“Member” shall mean a Group Member or an Individual Member.
+14.2.14 “Member” - a Group Member or an Individual Member.

 .15 National Board of Review - the National Board of Review of USA Swimming established pursuant to Part Four of the USA Swimming Rules and Regulations.
 Where the context requires, a reference to the National Board of Review shall include a reference to the USA Swimming Board of Directors when that body is acting upon an appeal from the National Board of Review.

-616.2.33 “National Board of Review”

-“National Board of Review” shall mean the National Board of Review of USA Swimming established pursuant to Part Four of the USA Swimming Rules and Regulations.
+14.2.15 “National Board of Review” - the National Board of Review of USA Swimming established pursuant to Part Four of the USA Swimming Rules and Regulations.
 Where the context requires, a reference to the National Board of Review shall include a reference to the USA Swimming Board of Directors when that body is acting upon an appeal from the National Board of Review.

 .16 Policies and Procedures - the principles, rules, and guidelines of XXSI, as amended and adopted by the Board of Directors or the House of Delegates.

-616.2.35 “Policies and Procedures Manual”

-“Policies and Procedures Manual” shall mean the Policies and Procedures Manual of Hawaiian Swimming, as amended, adopted by the Board of Directors or the House of Delegates.
+14.2.16 “Policies and Procedures” – the principles, rules, and guidelines of HISI, as amended and adopted by the Board of Directors or the House of Delegates.

 .17 Section - a subdivision of the Articles of these Bylaws.

-616.2.39 “Section” shall mean the subdivisions of the Articles of these Bylaws.
+14.2.17 “Section” - a subdivision of the Articles of these Bylaws.

 .18 Territory - the geographic territory over which XXSI has jurisdiction as a Local Swimming Committee.

-616.2.43 “Territory”

-“Territory” shall mean the geographic territory over which Hawaiian Swimming has jurisdiction as a Local Swimming Committee.
-(See Section 601.3.)
+14.2.18 “Territory” - the geographic territory over which HISI has jurisdiction as a Local Swimming Committee.

 .19 USA Swimming - USA Swimming, Inc., a Colorado nonprofit corporation which is the national governing body for the United States for the sport of swimming.

-616.2.44 “USA Swimming”

-“USA Swimming” shall mean USA Swimming, Inc., a Colorado not-for- profit corporation which is the national governing body for the United States for the sport of swimming.
+14.2.19 “USA Swimming” - USA Swimming, Inc., a Colorado nonprofit corporation which is the national governing body for the United States for the sport of swimming.

 .20 XXSI - the [state of incorporation] not-for-profit corporation to which these Bylaws pertain.